-Welcome to the home page for ASU/ Extension Information Management Services, the computer training and support unit of Alcorn State University Extension Program (ASUEP) and Outreach centers.
+Welcome to the home page for ASU/ Extension Information Technology Management of Alcorn State University Extension Program (ASUEP) and Outreach centers.

 The resources on this web page are designed to assist faculty and staff of ASU Extension Program in the effective and secure use of information technology.
 We hope that the information you find on this page is useful to you, and invite your comments or questions.

-ASU Extension Information Management Services provides Information Technology related services to the faculty and staff of ASUEP.
+Under the leaderhip of Dmitry Mylnikov, ASU Extension Information Technology Management unit provides Information Technology related services to the faculty and staff of ASUEP.
 Among them are the support provided to the county Extension offices and Outreach centers.
 The services include computer systems administration, computer training, web based application development, database development and networking, email, Plan –of- Work, Annual Accountability system and website administration support.